 YouTube for Business

-The use of YouTube for business continues to grow.
+Owned by Google, YouTube for Business continues to grow.
 Is it time for you to establish a presence on the site?
 Let's face it, when it comes to explaining something, the way you naturally speak is almost always better than trying to write it out.
 One of the best things about YouTube is how easy it is, and how many different places you can place your videos.
 You can embed videos on your website, and in your other social media platforms.

 Did you know that YouTube is the second largest search engine?
 Neither did I. Having videos on YouTube just makes sense.
-When it comes to boosting your search engine visibility, using Google-owned networks like Google+ and YouTube will boost your authority in the eyes of Google, and you'll gain SEO juice from it.
-In fact, the most efficient way to create a YouTube account for your brand is to use your current Google+ page.
+When it comes to boosting your search engine visibility, using Google-owned networks like Google My Business and YouTube will boost your authority in the eyes of Google, and you'll gain SEO juice from it.

 To learn more, visit the YouTube Help Center.